Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Windstride.** As a Sleight, you cause the wind to boost you as you run.
 Your current speed is doubled until the end of your turn.

-# Invocations
+## Invocations
 The following is a list of Invocations.
 After you cast an Invocation, you must succeed an Endurance check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
-Success with a Cost counts as a Failure.
+A Success with a Cost counts as a Failure.
+You can't cast the same Invocation two turns in a row.

 **Fireball.** Make an attack against a creature you can see within range.
 On a hit, it takes Fire damage equal to your Willpower Value plus 5d6 and starts Burning.
 On a miss, it takes half damage only.